m-lamonaca/programming-notes/docs/php/database.md

 $records = $results->fetchArray(SQLITE3_ASSOC);  // extract records as array (false if no results)
 ```

-**NOTE**: Result set objects retrieved by calling `SQLite3Stmt::execute()` on the same statement object are not independent, but rather share the same underlying structure.
+> **Note**: Result set objects retrieved by calling `SQLite3Stmt::execute()` on the same statement object are not independent, but rather share the same underlying structure.
 Therefore it is recommended to call `SQLite3Result::finalize()`, before calling `SQLite3Stmt::execute()` on the same statement object again.